 5. Automation and Integration

 What exactly is HR task automation?
-AIHR says, “Human Resources Automation (HR Automation) uses software to digitize and automate repetitive and time-consuming tasks, including employee onboarding administration, payroll, timekeeping, and benefits administration.”
+HR Automation involves utilizing technology to optimize and improve different HR operations.
 Removing the repetitive administrative tasks from your HR team's plate allows more resources and creativity to be invested in strategic HR initiatives, backed up by the data collected in HR’s automated workflows.

 6. Reliability and Reach